-Cloud is an evolution in technology that offers new innovations and opportunities for enterprise IT to drive business advantage quickly and with minimal internal expertise but it’s not a revolution.
+Cloud is an evolution in technology that gives new innovations and opportunities for enterprise IT to drive business advantage quickly and with minimal internal expertise but it’s not a revolution.

-The benefits of cloud technology include rapid deployment, mobile accessibility, and pricing flexibility so cloud solutions are increasingly the best business option to dip your toe in the water.
-As a result, the scope of technology management and the technology roles we play are changing.
-But in many ways, the basics of effective and strategic enterprise technology management remain the same, only now your cloud partner is strategic.
+The benefits of cloud technology include rapid deployment, mobile accessibility, and pricing flexibility so cloud solutions are increasingly the simplest business choice to dip your toe within the water.
+As a result, the scope of technology management and therefore the technology roles we play are changing.
+But in some ways, the fundamentals of effective and strategic enterprise technology management remain an equivalent, only now your cloud partner is strategic.

-We have the same responsibilities to ensure proper testing, upgrade scheduling, disaster recovery capabilities, support services, and security as we do with our in-house solutions.
+We have an equivalent responsibility to make sure proper testing, upgrade scheduling, disaster recovery capabilities, support services, and security as we do with our in-house solutions.
 The difference is that our cloud solutions offer test environments, disaster recovery capabilities, support services, and security.
-Management of these areas becomes, negotiation and oversight of the cloud solution’s capabilities and performance rather than the day-to-day administration when these aspects are in house.
-Solution upgrades and test environments are an excellent example.
-We are kept on the most current version with the associated increased functionality and bug fixes, but we do not have the same level of control over the timing of upgrades and potential impacts to business schedules.
-But our cloud solutions offer and manage a test environment with production data, removing the necessity of developing and managing an in house production environment.
+Management of those areas becomes negotiation and oversight of the cloud solution’s capabilities and performance instead of the day-to-day administration when these aspects are within the house.
+Solution upgrades and test environments are a superb example.
+We are kept on the foremost current version with the associated increased functionality and bug fixes, but we don't have an equivalent level of control over the timing of upgrades and potential impacts on business schedules.
+But our cloud solutions offer and manage a test environment with production data, removing the need for developing and managing an in house production environment.

-“Our cloud solutions offer and manage a test environment with production data, removing the necessity of developing and managing an in house production environment”
+“Our cloud solutions offer and manage a test environment with production data, removing the need for developing and managing during a house production environment”

-Similarly with disaster recovery, support, and security, we own the responsibility to our organization and worked with our cloud solution partners to ensure their capabilities comply with our requirements.
-As with all our contracts, well defined service level agreements lay the foundation for the relationship.
-SLAs should have financial repercussions to the vendor if the application or platform is unavailable for a period of time.
-Specific resolution times for incidents and service requests are extremely important, as is the ability for the internal service desk to raise tickets with the vendor directly.
-For a global organization, support hours must match global business hours.
-It’s also vital to consider data ownership and what format data will be delivered to you in the event of termination.
+Similarly, with disaster recovery, support, and security, we own the responsibility to our organization and worked with our cloud solution partners to make sure their capabilities suit our requirements. like all our contracts, well-defined service level agreements lay the inspiration for the connection.
+SLAs should have financial repercussions to the seller if the appliance or platform is unavailable for a period of your time.
+Specific resolution times for incidents and repair requests are extremely important, as is that the ability for the interior service desk to boost tickets with the seller directly.
+For a worldwide organization, support hours must match global business hours.
+It’s also vital to think about data ownership and what format data are going to be delivered to you within the event of termination.

-Our colleagues increasingly expect single sign-on capabilities, including with their mobile applications.
-Additionally, we must ensure cloud solutions comply with our security and onboarding/off boarding requirements.
-Typically, this means ensuring a cloud vendor has the ability to accept ADFS or SAML assertions to maintain passwords and access to the applications with existing active directory security rules.
+Our colleagues progressively expect single sign-on capabilities, including with their mobile applications.
+Additionally, we must ensure cloud solutions suit our security and onboarding/offboarding requirements.
+Typically, this suggests ensuring a cloud vendor has the power to simply accept ADFS or SAML assertions to take care of passwords and access to the applications with existing active directory security rules.

-Utilizing cloud solutions also meant we could rapidly deploy dynamic tools with mobile capabilities to our global workforce.
-While complete development and interfacing typically requires double the amount of time the vendor suggests, it is usually still much faster than developing an in-house solution.
-With a cloud solution it has also been easier to add capabilities by incorporating an additional cloud solution.
-As cloud technology matures, vendors are realizing they operate in a cloud ecosystem and must be compatible with other solutions in the ecosystem.
-We have seen compatibility between cloud solutions that is just not possible with on-premise solutions.
+Utilizing cloud solutions also signifies we could rapidly deploy dynamic tools with mobile capacities to our global workforce.
+While complete development and interfacing typically require double the quantity of your time the seller suggests, it's usually still much faster than developing an in-house solution.
+With a cloud solution, it's also been easier to feature capabilities by incorporating a further cloud solution.
+As cloud technology matures, vendors are realizing they operate during a cloud ecosystem and must be compatible with other solutions within the ecosystem.
+We’ve seen compatibility between cloud solutions that are just impossible with on-premise solutions.

-With cloud solutions, the technology cost structure is also evolving, moving away from large capital outlays for a traditional infrastructure model to an operating expenditure model based on building applications and purchasing services (by the drink model).
-Tiered pricing and the ability to buy incrementally as necessary also provide some cost benefits for cloud solutions.
+With cloud solutions, the technology cost structure is additionally evolving, moving far away from large capital outlays for a standard infrastructure model to an operating expenditure model supported building applications and buying services (by the drink model).
+Tiered pricing and therefore the ability to shop for incrementally as necessary also provide some cost benefits for cloud solutions.

-Enterprise IT is responsible for delivering the technology solutions that will drive a business forward so it’s exciting to witness as cloud technology matures and consider the opportunities it presents for business.
-The cloud is evolving the scope of our IT management and the technology roles we play, but our commitment to strong technology management remains the same.
+Enterprise's liable for delivering the technology solutions which will drive a business forward so it’s exciting to witness as cloud technology matures and considers the opportunities it presents for business.
+The cloud is evolving the scope of our IT management and therefore the technology roles we play, but our commitment to strong technology management remains an equivalent.